rjwink/ardan-labs-learning/README.md

 "Prototype driven development, data oriented design" "If you don't understand the data you don't understand the problem" "Comments are code - treat them as such"
+"We don't make things easy TO DO, we make things easy TO UNDERSTAND"

 ## Repo Structure (No more than 5 layers)